-- Search Engine Land: Search Engine Land also provides how-to guides on different aspects of SEO, PPC, and SEM.
-Their newsletters are also useful snapshots of the latest industry developments.
+- Search Engine Land: Search Engine Land also provides how-to guides as well as the latest developments in the industry

-- Semrush: The Semrush blog also keeps you up-to-date with the latest news, industry developments, and strategy tricks for SEO, PPC, and SEM.
-Follow along for more information about the Semrush tools and how to incorporate them into your SEO strategy.
+- Semrush: The Semrush blog also keeps you up-to-date with the latest news, industry developments, and strategy tricks for SEO, PPC, and SEM

 There are many free and low-cost online courses in SEO.

 Most are in-depth, written by experts, and offer some form of recognition or certification at the end:

 Learning about SEO doesn’t need to be an anxiety-inducing process.
 It can also be enjoyable to learn the ins and outs of how search engines view your content.